Welcome to The Storied Recipe!

 While we enjoy the conveniences of cleaned, packaged mushrooms, canned coconut milk, and prepared spice powders, we can still benefit from the health benefits of this naturally vegan curry and enjoy the perfectly balanced flavors in this dish.

-And, we can imagine the feeling Kaveri experienced when, after the monsoons, she ventured outside with her father to find hill upon rolling green hill covered with mushrooms as white as snow.
+And, we can imagine the feeling Kaveri experienced when, after the monsoons, she ventured outside with her father to find a hill upon rolling green hill covered with mushrooms as white as snow.

 Table of Contents (Jump To Section)